Climate change is real. But why do some say it’s a hoax?

 The report showed that nearly half of the $23.7 million that Big Oil spent on Google Search ads in the last two years was used to target users searching for information about environmental sustainability.
 It means that fossil fuel companies like ExxonMobil, British Petroleum (BP), Chevron, Shell, and Aramco were able to distort search results about climate change.

 Google had even broken its own promises not to profit from climate denial content by allowing ads that made false claims like “fossil fuels make the planet safer”.
+To learn more about the difference between climate disinformation and greenwashing, read our explainer.

 How can we tackle climate change misinformation and disinformation online?